JuliaIO/LibSerialPort.jl/README.md

     julia> Pkg.build("LibSerialPort")

-(This is only set up fo Unix-like systems.
-PRs welcome for Windows).
+On Unix-like systems, this `libserialport` will be built from source.
+On Windows a pre-built shared library is downloaded and installed into the package directory.
 Alternatively, follow the [build instructions](http://sigrok.org/wiki/Libserialport) for a system-wide build.
 If installation through the package system succeeded, then

     julia> readdir(joinpath(Pkg.dir("LibSerialPort"), "deps/usr/lib"))